 Want to be a guerilla gardener and take part?

-Shop Now for Seed Bombs that come in bundles of 9 and are available in both wildflower and a tri-herb blend.
+Shop Now for Seed Bombs that come in bulk sets of 25 and are available in both wildflower and a tri-herb blend.
 You can be true to the guerilla gardening movement and toss them into vacant lots and run down areas, or simply grow them at home for your own enjoyment.
 Whatever you choose, you will have a blast spreading these compostable bundles packed with seeds.